-Frasier Fir (A. fraseri) – the Frazier fir has a narrow pyramidal shape and grows up to 40 feet.
+Fraser Fir (A. fraseri) – the Frazer fir has a narrow pyramidal shape and grows up to 40 feet.
 It, too, makes an excellent choice for Christmas or placed in the landscape as border specimens or container plants.

 Other Evergreen Trees